peerhaven/peerhaven/CONTRIBUTING.md

 The `subject` contains a summary of the change:

-- Use the imperative, present tense: `change`, not `changed` or `changes`.
+- Use the imperative, present tense: `change`, not `changed` or `changes`
-- Don't capitalize the first letter.
+- Don't capitalize the first letter
-- No dot at the end.
+- No dot at the end

 ### Body